-• Mental Capacity Act 2005 - Best interests: https://www.legislation.gov.uk/ukpga/2005/9/section/4.
+Mental Capacity Act 2005 - Best interests: The legislation.gov.uk website details the information about best interests covered in the Mental Capacity Act 2005.

+- Mind Discrimination in everyday life:

+Mind has produced a pdf document about what

+you can do if you have been discriminated

+against and where you can get support and

+advice.

-- Mind Discrimination in everyday life: Information about what you can do if you have been discriminated against and where you can get support and advice. https://www.mind.org.uk/media-a/2923/discrimination-ineveryday-life-2018.pdf. - Rethink Mental Illness The Mental Health Act 1983: Information about detention under the Mental Health Act 1983.
-It explains why someone might be detained and what rights they have.
-Available at: https://www.rethink.org/advice-and-information/rights- restrictions/mental-health-laws/mental-health-act-1983/. - SCIE Mental Capacity Act (MCA): Information about the Mental Capacity Act 2005.
-Available at: https://www.scie.org.uk/mca/introduction. - SCIE How is deprivation of liberty authorised under DoLS: Information about the Deprivation of Liberty Safeguard (DoLS).
-Available at: https://www.scie.org.uk/mca/dols/at-a-glance#authorised.
+- Rethink Mental Illness The Mental

+Health Act 1983: Information about detention

+under the Mental Health Act 1983.
+It explains

+why someone might be detained and what

+rights they have.

+- SCIE Mental Capacity Act (MCA): The SCIE website as information about the Mental Capacity Act 2005. - SCIE How is deprivation of liberty authorised under DoLS: Information about the Deprivation of Liberty Safeguard (DoLS) is available on the SCIE website.